junwei890/container/README.md

 chmod a+w memory.limit_in_bytes cgroup.procs notify_on_release
 ```

-Done, I've delegated a cgroup subtree that my container now can use.
+I've delegated a cgroup subtree that my container now can use.
 I then repeated the steps for cpu as well as pids.
 All that's left to do is write the limits on resources to these delegated subtrees.
 Here is the code I wrote for it:
 ```
 pids := "/sys/fs/cgroup/pids/container"
 mem := "/sys/fs/cgroup/memory/container"